-HOMICIDE DEFENSE ATTORNEY IN BROOKLYN
+HOMICIDE ATTORNEY IN BROOKLYN, NEW YORK

 There are certain crimes that society deems “heinous” and homicide is one of them.
 There is no statute of limitations on the crime, so there will never be a time when you are truly free until you either get the charges dropped or go to court and get acquitted.
 You need an attorney for that.

 A good attorney will fight for you and protect your rights.
-They will work hard to clear your name or help you get the best possible outcome.
+He will work hard to clear your name or help you get the best possible outcome.
 If you’ve been charged with murder or manslaughter, you need an experienced, knowledgeable criminal defense lawyer.
 You need Igor Litvak of The Litvak Law Firm in your corner.

 EXPERIENCE AND SKILL IN REPRESENTING CLIENTS CHARGED WITH HOMICIDE